 A week following your surgery, you will come in for a follow-up appointment in which the status of your recovery will be checked.
 By the second week, the pain and swelling will start to subside, and you will begin to feel much more comfortable.

-Despite the typical down time being one to two weeks, you may be able to return to work as soon as three days after the operation, depending on your line of work and how your body handles recovery.
-For the first week, however, steer clear of lifting anything more than 5-10lbs, and be sure to stay away from extraneous exercises and heavy lifting for 6 weeks following surgery.
+Despite the typical down time being one to two weeks, you may be able to return to work as soon as three days after your breast augmentation, depending on your line of work and how your body handles recovery.
+For the first week, however, steer clear of lifting anything more than 5-10lbs, and be sure to stay away from extraneous exercises and heavy lifting for 6 weeks following surgery

 - You might experience bleeding that requires returning to the operating room.
 This happens about 5% of the time.

 Infections are always possible.
 As protection against them, you will be given antibiotics to take for several days following surgery.
 If you experience a severe infection (which is very rare), you may have to return to the facility and have the implants removed.
-We make sure to take every precaution to minimize the risk of this occurring.
+Top plastic surgeons Bivik Shah, M.D. and Robert Centeno, M.D. in Columbus, Ohio make sure to take every precaution to minimize the risk of this occurring.

 - Most people heal with a scar that’s barely visible, but everyone heals differently.
 Be aware that your scar may remain visible.

 - Sensation to the nipple may be lost.
 This only occurs in 5% of cases.
-Our surgeons prefer to use the breast crease incision in order to reduce the risk of this happening, as it is a higher risk with areolar incisions.
+Our top plastic surgeons in Columbus prefer to use the breast crease incision in order to reduce the risk of this happening, as it is a higher risk with areolar incisions.